muratk3n/thirdwave/en/README.md

 ---

-Hah.
-By CINC China is at the top.
-You know that shit aint true.

----

 Instead MB's method is GDP x GDP Per Capita.
 This punishes population size (GDP Per Capita is GDP divided by population), bcz the more people you have the more you are spending as well (especially for